zeqing-guo/blog/source/notes/ostep/index.md

 - Some schedulers reserve the highest priority levels for operating system work.
 - Some systems also allow some user **advice** to help set priorities.

+## The Abstraction: Address Spaces ##

+In order to implement **time sharing** **efficiently** we leave processes in memory to while switching between them.
+In particular, allowing multiple programs to reside concurrently in memory makes **protection** an important issue.

+### The Address Space ###

+**Address space** is the running program's view of memory in the sytem.

+The address space of a process contains all of the memory state of the running program:

+- Code of the program
+- Stack
+- Heap
+- Etc.

+Virtualizing memory: the running program thinks it is loaded into memory at a particular address and has a potentially very large address space.

+### Goals ###

+To make sure the OS virtualize memory, we need some goals to guide us:

+1. **Transparency:** the OS should implement virtual memory in a way that is invisible to the running program.
+2. **Efficiency**
+3. **Protection:** The OS should make sure to protect processes from one another as well as the OS itself from processes (isolation).